 And he has changed his technique, mostly on the forehand side.
 But he relied too much on the “explosiveness”, so he is prone often to injury.
 Recently, he tries to come back to play at the Hong Kong Open 2018.

 Zhang Jike need to change the timing

 There are the lost points of Zhang Jike.
 You can see that the rally now will last longer with the new ball.
 And Zhang Jike cannot finish the point sooner.
 He tends to hit the ball too late, compared to the new trend.
 His timing is not optimal.

 Each time, he tried to finish the point, by hitting harder he made the error (because the ball has less spin, so less consistent).
 With the bigger and thicker ball, to have the same quality, players need to have more physical power.

 Zhang Jike stopped at only the round 1/32.
-So why he lost?
+So why did he lose?
 For me, it’s not surprising.
 Because there are 3 main reasons that he lost:

-- 3) His physical is not at top shape anymore.
+- 3) His physical is not in top shape anymore.
 Age, injury has made his game less effective.
 His games relied on his physical strength to win.

 This is the interview with Zhang Jike, about his performance at the Hong Kong Open 2018.
 He lost to Yoshimura at Round 32.

 “It’s widely accepted that this ball is different.
 My own perception is still stuck on the old ball.”